amaiti2/QRT-challenge/README(2).md

 This repository contains my solution notebook for the **Trust or Short?** asset allocation challenge.
 Given an allocation's recent returns, signed volumes, turnover, and group, the task is to predict whether its **next trading day return is positive** (`1`) or nonpositive (`0`).
 The competition metric is classification accuracy.

 The notebook explores two complementary ideas: supervised models built from historical and cross-sectional features, and a structural reconstruction of the anonymized date order from overlapping return windows.
 The final notebook cell writes `improved_structural_submission.csv`.
-No public or private leaderboard score for that file is recorded in the notebook.

 ## Data and task